shreya-as/react-project/developer_documentation.md

-# Developer Documentation for MyProject
+# Developer Documentation

 ## Introduction
-This document provides a comprehensive overview and detailed documentation for the code files in the MyProject project, focusing on functionality related to caching, vectorization, and language model interactions with GitHub repositories.
+This document provides a comprehensive overview and detailed documentation for the code files in this project.

 ## Table of Contents
 - [eslint.config.js](#eslint-config-js)